Woburn Safari Park

 Woburn Safari Park is a safari park located in Woburn, Bedfordshire, England.
-Visitors to the park can drive through exhibits, which contain species such as southern white rhino, elephants, tigers and black bears.
+Visitors to the park can drive through exhibits, which contain species such as southern white rhinos, elephants, tigers and black bears.
 It is part of the estates of the Duke of Bedford that also includes Woburn Abbey and its 3000 acre deer park.
 The Safari Park itself covers 360 acre.

 Woburn Safari Park is a member of the British and Irish Association of Zoos and Aquariums (BIAZA) and the European Association of Zoos and Aquaria (EAZA).

 History

 Woburn Safari Park was opened in 1970, established by the 13th Duke of Bedford and Jimmy Chipperfield on the grounds of his estate, Woburn Abbey.
-This was done as a means to help improve the financial position of the estate and restore the Abbey, which had fallen into disrepair as a consequence of the second world war and relatively high post-war tax rates.
-The 11th Duke of Bedford had been president of the Zoological Society of London and had introduced various species such as American bison, deer, antelope, lion and tiger to the park.
+This was done as a means to help improve the financial position of the estate and restore the Abbey, which had fallen into disrepair as a consequence of the Second World War and relatively high post-war tax rates.
+The 11th Duke of Bedford had been president of the Zoological Society of London and had introduced various species such as American bisons, deers, antelopes, lions and tigers to the park.

 Starting with upgrades to the wolf facilities in 2004, which allowed the wolves overnight access to the outside enclosure they share with the parks North American black bears, the park had spent about £4 million by 2010 to upgrade off-show animal facilities in the park.
 The African Ungulate Conservation Centre (or "Antelope House") was built in 2007 to help conservation efforts with hoofed mammals.

 The Asian Elephant Conservation Centre, built to house the parks' Asian elephants, opened in 2008.
 It was followed in 2009 by a new facility for housing the Southern white rhinos and other hoofed animals, as well as an upgrade to the giraffe house that doubled its size.

 Animals

 The park lets animals roam freely while visitors drive through their enclosures.
-The species held in the park include Southern white rhinos, elands, Scimitar horned oryxes, Addaxes, Gemsboks, Ankoles, Zebras, African wild asses, Asian elephants, Bactrian camels, North American bison, bongos, African lions, Canadian timber wolves, North American black bears, and Barbary monkeys.
+The species held in the park include Southern white rhinos, elands, Scimitar horned oryxes, Addaxes, Gemsboks, Ankoles, Zebras, African wild asses, Asian elephants, Bactrian camels, North American bisons, bongos, African lions, Canadian timber wolves, North American black bears, and Barbary monkeys.

 The park also has a 40 acre leisure area featuring animal talks, petting zones, a gift shop, family restaurant and a Go Ape! course.
-Animals in the leisure park include lemurs, wallabies, rheas, penguins, goats, ponies, reptiles, red panda, and marmosets.
+Animals in the leisure park include lemurs, wallabies, rheas, penguins, goats, ponies, reptiles, red pandas, and marmosets.
 There is also a soft play centre called the Mammoth Play Ark and an outdoor adventure play area, Jungle Jamboree.